osa-ora/gitops-sample/README.md

 ./dev-ops-script.sh https://hooks.slack.com/....
 ```

-Now, in order to install the ArgoCD GitOps Demo you need to install ArgoCD operator in OpenShift, and once installed, you need to provision an ArgoCD instance.
+Now, in order to install the ArgoCD GitOps Demo you need to install ArgoCD operator in OpenShift, and once installed, you need to provision an ArgoCD instance in the cicd namespace.

 Give it a name such as argocd

 Now, get the password for the admin user from the secret: argocd instance name - cluster for example: argocd-cluster